Chicken Chow Mein

 - Finish the chicken chow mein with a few drops of sesame oil, eggs, scallion green and mix.
 Adjust salt and pepper to taste.
 Stir fry for 2-3 minutes and enjoy!

-- Vegetable Chow Mein in 30-Minutes: Make this for a vegetarian/vegan friendly chow mein version.
+- Vegetarian – Make this Vegetable Chow Mein in 30-Minutes for a vegetarian/vegan friendly version.

 - Garlic Chicken in Chinese Garlic Sauce: This pairs well with chicken chow mein or plain rice.